jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 But our emotions don't change the story.
 Even the main character's feelings mean so very little to the final outcome.

 That's why all characters, from Hogwarts students to Jedi Knights, Lord Voldemort to Sith Lords, don't battle using arguments, debates, or emotions.
-They fight using real objects like wands and lightsabers.
+They fight using real objects like wands and lightsabers; neither the good guy or bad guys sit back and watch the events unfold.

-Watching good and bad guys fight is exciting.
-Not knowing what's going to happen next is why we can binge-watch for hours and hours.
-But unlike us, the protagonists can't sit back and enjoy seeing the events unfold.

 Because nobody ever won a battle by watching it.
 The victors are the ones who control technology because tools are the levers of power in every story.
-Cinderella used a slipper to finally defeat her treacherous step-family.
+Cinderella used a slipper to defeat her treacherous step-family.
 Harry Potter used a wand to defeat "He Who Must Not Be Named."
 And Luke Skywalker used a small torpedo to destroy the Death Star.
-When heroes control the levers of power, they overcome antagonists and solve problems.
+When heroes control the tools, they control the levers of power, and can therefore overcome antagonists, control society, and solve problems.

 And this simple observation is the lesson Main Street must learn today.